 Justification - Even though the definition of hardscape includes pervious concrete and asphalt, for newer products like Grasscrete, the Director has determined that staff can consider these newer technologies to be only a percentage of hardscape, based on the manufacturer's specifications.
 This reduction in the hardscape calculation is only applicable if grass or soil is underneath rather than gravel (which is defined as hardscape per code).
 The applicant will be required to provide the manufacturer's specifications for the Director to make a final determination on the actual reduction of Hardscape during the building permit review of the proposed project.

-Recommendation - Planning Commission supports amending the definition of hardscape to provide flexibility and to rely on newer technology to treat and manage surface water.
+Recommendation - The Planning Commission recommends approval of this amendment to provide flexibility and to rely on newer technology to treat and manage surface water.

 Amendment A3.1 20.20.024 - H definitions